WICG/capability-delegation/explainers/popup-delegation.md

 In the legacy, document-bound Notifications API (`new Notification()`), clicking a notification dispatches an `onclick` event directly in the originating `Window` context.
 Because this event runs on a `Window`, the browser automatically grants transient user activation to the page, allowing the click handler to call `window.open()` directly and share application state.

-However, modern web applications and Progressive Web Apps (PWAs) rely on **Service Worker Notifications** (`registration.showNotification()`) to handle push notifications and background messaging when client windows may be closed or backgrounded.
+**Service Worker Notifications** (`registration.showNotification()`) are intended to be a more featured and efficient way to handle push notifications and background messaging when client windows may be closed or backgrounded.
 When a user interacts with a Service Worker notification, the `notificationclick` event is dispatched to the background Service Worker execution context, which lacks a DOM and cannot directly open windows with shared memory.

-Today, if a Service Worker handling a notification click wants an existing tab to open an auxiliary view (such as an email preview or chat popup) that shares live in-memory state and cache with the main window, the client window cannot call `window.open()` because it lacks user activation.
+Today, a service worker push notification **cannot** result in a tab opening an auxiliary view (AKA `window.open()`).
+This is because it lacks user activation.
+However, this is the current & efficient way that certain webapps, like gmail, open quick compose or preview popup windows in response to notification clicks.

 This proposal extends the **Capability Delegation** framework to bridge this gap, allowing Service Workers to receive transient capabilities upon user interaction events and delegate them to same-origin client windows.